 μ0is the permeability of free space which have constant value

 In many cases, we want to determine the force acting only on the selected wire section.
-For that reason in above equation, we have used the term
+For that reason, we have used the term

-F / L. It means that if we have a wire with a length of
+F / L in the above equation.
+It means that if we have a wire with a length of

 L, it will be subjected to the force